InsightRX/luna/README.md

 The organization of projects is implemented through YAML files, which makes it easy to work with from either RStudio or from the command line.

+## Goals and rationale

+The goal of Luna is to implement a structured model development:

+- if model development and results are structured, it’s easier for anyone to interpret. (human and AI)
+- future: AI agent could use (or write) specs like this, but it’s not an immediate goal.

+## Justification

+__But don't we already have workflow managers, like Pirana, Finch Studio, ShinyMixR, etc?__

+Yes, and those tools are great and work for a lot of folks.
+However, we believe that, especially for advanced modelers or modelers who come in from a (software-) engineering background, often prefer an interface that is accessible either programmatically (from R) or from the command line (CLI).
+This is the primary target audience of Luna.
+However, we do think that many novice modelers will also like the flexibility of Luna, especially modelers with experience in R.

+__But why not just keep a modeling workflow in RMarkdown or Quarto notebooks__

+That is certainly an option, and may work for some projects.
+However, we feel that for most model development projects, having an R notebook as the primary source of your model workflow quickly becomes unwieldy: after a few model runs the notebook file quickly becomes too long to navigate easily.
+Luna will have features to export to R notebooks in the future, so the ability to use R notebooks for creating automated reports and slides will still be available.

 ## Example usage

 ```